Unrepl/unravel/README.md

 Unravel is a simple command-line client for Clojure REPLs.
 It is based on the [unrepl](https://github.com/cgrand/unrepl) protocol, so instead of relying on nREPL, unravel communicates with your Clojure process through a Socket Server REPL.

-Unravel is readline-enabled and aims to provide a smooth REPL user experience.
-Features like tab completion are planned for a future version.
+Unravel is readline-enabled and aims to provide a (comparatively) rich user experience.

-## Status

-Unravel is functional but should be considered a preview release

 ## Installation